Is CBD Legal in Your State?

 It is this intoxicating property of THC which gives marijuana a notorious image and hemp a noble reputation.
-This is because THC falls in the list of controlled drugs.
-Marijuana is high in THC whereas hemp plant contains only 0.3% or lower concentrations of THC.
+This is because THC falls on the list of controlled drugs.
+Marijuana is high in THC whereas the hemp plant contains only 0.3% or lower concentrations of THC.
 To know more in-depth about how CBD derived from marijuana and hemp may differ, refer to this resource.

 The legal History of CBD